espnet/espnet/egs2/chime8_task1/README.md

 ## Reproducing the Baseline

-NOTE: **GSS currently does not work well if you use multi-gpu inference and your GPUs are in shared mode** <br>
+⚠️  **GSS currently does not work well if you use multi-gpu inference and your GPUs are in shared mode** <br>
 Please if you use `run.pl` set your GPUs in EXCLUSIVE_PROCESS with `nvidia-smi -i 3 -c 3` where `-i X` is the GPU index.

 ### Inference-only